-Section 7.5 of this plan provides details and additional discussion regarding demand response resources for both ComEd and Ameren.
-Section 7.1 includes a discussion of a proposed "Energy Efficiency as a Supply Resource" procurement.
-This proposal is not a demand response product in the narrow sense of a product that reduces capacity obligations but rather is a procurement that focuses on covering peak hours through demand side resources.
+Section 7.5 of this plan provides details and additional discussion regarding demand response resources for both ComEd and Ameren Illinois.
+Section 7.1 includes a discussion of a potential "Energy Efficiency as a Supply Resource" (EEAASR) procurement.
+While EEAASR is not a demand response product in the narrow sense of a product that reduces capacity obligations, it is instead a procurement that focuses on covering peak hours through demand side resources.